 *Definitions from Making Waves: A Guide to Cultural Strategy by The Culture Group

-Yes!
-If you had a user account in one of NEFA's prior online directories - MatchBook.org or CultureCount, you already have a user account in CreativeGround.
-Your CreativeGround username is the email address you used in the prior sites - you just have to reset your password.
-Go to 'Log in' and click on "Request new password" under the left I have an account side.
+Your CreativeGround username is the email address you used on the prior CreativeGround site.
 If you're not sure if your email is already in use, try to create a new account with your email address and the system will tell you if it's already registered and prompt you to reset your password.
 If AOL is your email provider, please email firstname.lastname@example.org before resetting your password for further instructions.